ontola/home/_posts/2020-09-11-full-stack-rdf.md

 We started using [RDFlib.js](https://github.com/linkeddata/rdflib.js), written partially by the inventor of Linked Data (and HTTP, HTML, the WWW...)
 Tim Berners-Lee himself.
 It provided a lot of useful features for dealing with RDF: parse, fetch, serialize, mutate, search...
-I was hired by Inrupt to convert it to typescript in 2019.
 However, our app had kind of a unique set of requirements (mostly related to performance when dealing with many, dynamic triples), so we started working on a different RDF store.

 My colleague Thom wrote two libraries: [link-lib](https://github.com/fletcher91/link-lib) and [link-redux](https://github.com/fletcher91/link-redux).